arungudelli/golang/content/en/tips/concatenate-strings-in-go.md

 Whenever we change a string in Go,it will create a new string.

-Because of this reason concatenating strings using `+` operator can be inefficient while concatenating a lot of strings together.
+Because of this reason concatenating strings using `+` operator can be inefficient while joining a lot of strings together.

 So the best way to concatenate multiple strings without knowing the length of the resulting string is to use `strings.Builder` and `bytes.Buffer` types.